Viper-Dude/EliteMining/FAQ.md

 <details>
 <summary><b>Automatic firegroup switching does not work.</b></summary>

 Make sure all firegroups A–H are populated in Elite Dangerous.
+Empty firegroups prevent automated switching even if you don't use them.
 </details>

 <details>